What is a DMZ Network?

 For example, a cloud service like Microsoft Azure allows an organization that runs applications on-premises and on virtual private networks (VPNs) to use a hybrid approach with the DMZ sitting between both.
 This method can also be used when outgoing traffic needs auditing or to control traffic between an on-premises data center and virtual networks.

-Further, DMZs are proving useful in countering the security risks posed by Internet-of-Things (IoT) devices and operational technology (OT) systems, which make production and manufacturing smarter but create a vast threat surface.
-That is because OT equipment has not been designed to cope with or recover from cyberattacks the way that IoT devices have been, which presents a substantial risk to organizations’ critical data and resources.
+Further, DMZs are proving useful in countering the security risks posed by new technology such as Internet-of-Things (IoT) devices and operational technology (OT) systems, which make production and manufacturing smarter but create a vast threat surface.
+That is because OT equipment has not been designed to cope with or recover from cyberattacks the way that IoT digital devices have been, which presents a substantial risk to organizations’ critical data and resources.
 A DMZ provides network segmentation to lower the risk of an attack that can cause damage to industrial infrastructure.

 How Fortinet Can Help